markpickering1/diversity_resilience_analysis/diversity_resilience_analysis/resilience_analysis/README.md

 These scripts plot both the dataframe created in 1_createDf_fromInput.R and figures that enable the interpretation of the models created in 2_analysis/.
 As such they take as input either df_comb or the RF model.
  NOTE: The scripts here may assume that either a single RF model or a bootstrapped RF model is input (but it is simple to adapt to accomodate a bootstrapped dataset)

-### plot_dataframe.R
-- This script plots & maps each of a selected number of plots from the analysis dataframe (i.e. model inputs and predicted values) created in 1_create_df/
-### plot_dataframe_correlationMatrix.R
-- This script creates a correlation matrix of the different analysis dataframe variables
 ### input/input_plot_dataframe.R
 - Configures minor plotting details, sets map/histogram limits and units on variables
 - Note: can toggle between setting |abs| values of the restoration rates and inverse of kurtosis